Scalable Robust Matrix Recovery: Frank-Wolfe Meets Proximal Methods: FW-P Method for Norm Constrained Problem

-The major advantage of Algorithm \ref{alg:FW_naive_constr} derives from the simplicity of the update rules \eqref{eqn:V-step}-\eqref{eqn:S-step}.
+The major advantage of Algorithm \ref{alg:FW_naive_constr} lies in the simplicity of the update rules \eqref{eqn:V-step}-\eqref{eqn:S-step}.
 Both have closed form, and both can be computed in time (essentially) linear in the size of the input.
 Because $\mb V_L^k$ is rank-one, the algorithm can be viewed as performing a sequence of rank one updates.

-The major disadvantage of Algorithm \ref{alg:FW_naive_constr} is that $\mb S$ has only a one-sparse update at a time, since $\mb V_S^k = -\tau_S \bm e^k_{i^\star} \mb (\bm e^k_{j^\star})^*$ has only one nonzero entry.
+The major disadvantage of Algorithm \ref{alg:FW_naive_constr} is that $\mb S$ has only a one-sparse update at each iteration, since $\mb V_S^k = -\tau_S \bm e^k_{i^\star} \mb (\bm e^k_{j^\star})^{\t}$ has only one nonzero entry.
 This is a significant disadvantage in practice, as the optimal $\mb S^\star$ may have a relatively large number of nonzero entries.
 Indeed, in theory, the CPCP relaxation works even when a constant fraction of the entries in $\mb S_0$ are nonzero.
 In applications such as foreground-background separation, the number of nonzero entries in the target sparse term can be quite large.
-The red curves in Figure \ref{fig:synthetic} show the effect of this on the practical convergence of the algorithm, on a simulated example of size $1,000 \times 1,000$, in which about $1\%$ of the entries in the target sparse matrix $\mb S_0$ are nonzero.
+The dashed curves in Figure \ref{fig:synthetic} show the effect of this on the practical convergence of the algorithm, on a simulated example of size $1,000 \times 1,000$, in which about $1\%$ of the entries in the target sparse matrix $\mb S_0$ are nonzero.
 As shown, the progress is quite slow.